Carbon leakage: Current schemes

 Estimates of leakage rates for action under the Kyoto Protocol ranged from 5 to 20% as a result of a loss in price competitiveness, but these leakage rates were viewed as being very uncertain.
 For energy-intensive industries, the beneficial effects of Annex I actions through technological development were viewed as possibly being substantial.
 This beneficial effect, however, had not been reliably quantified.
 On the empirical evidence they assessed, Barker et al. (2007) concluded that the competitive losses of then-current mitigation actions, e.g., the EU ETS, were not significant.

+The European Union hands out free EU ETS certificates (EU allowances) to sectors with high risk of carbon leakage, e.g., aluminium.
+It uses the Carbon Leakage Indicator (CLI) to determine sectors at risk of carbon leakage, with the formula $CLI=Trade\ Intensity \times Emission\ Intensity$.